 Rainbow Lories in American Aviculture

 Lories are undoubtedly some of the most beautiful birds in the world, and none stand out more than the popular and appropriately named Rainbow lories.
 These widely distributed birds are native to Australia and many of the Islands of Indonesia and the South Pacific.
 For the most part they exist in their natural environments in great numbers; however, on a few of the islands the habitat is diminishing and there may be some cause for concern.
 They have been heavily traded and over the years have achieved great popularity as pets and household companions.
 The term "Rainbow Lory" is a generic one applied to over 20 separate brightly colored birds.
 The Rainbow group, Trichoglossus haematodus, is comprised of one nominate species, commonly called the green naped lory, and approximately twenty-two subspecies.
-Of this group about eight types appear, or have appeared at some point, in American aviculture.
+Of this group, several subspecies appear, or have appeared at some point, in American aviculture.

 Another popular and commonly seen member of this family is the Swainson’s or Blue Mountain lory, T. h. moluccanus.
 Its head is dark blue to violet, shaft streaked with a lighter blue.
 The abdomen is dark blue and the breast is orange and does not have the dark tipped feathers seen on the green nape.
 The collar is yellow-green.
 Several color mutations have been documented but they are extremely rare.
 These lories are native to Eastern Australia where they can be seen frequently in yards and other populated areas.

 Rainbow lories are generally 9" – 11" long and weigh about 100-160 grams; however, there is some difference in size among the different subspecies.
 They have long, pointed tails, orange beaks, gray feet and red irises.
 They are loud and very active birds.
 In his 1896 book, St. George Mivart describes it as "a quarrelsome and noisy bird".
 In captivity hand fed rainbow lories can be affectionate and entertaining pets.
 In the wild their diet consists of pollen, nectar, berries, fruits and insects.
 Their uniquely designed tongue, covered with brush-like papillae, is designed to gather pollen.
 The gizzard or ventriculus of the lory is not muscular enough to manage the diet of dry seeds and hard foods of other parrots.
 It was this very characteristic that kept lories from gaining the popularity of other seed eating birds.
 With the creation and advancement of commercial powder and nectar diets created specifically for lories, feeding them is no longer the challenge it once was.
-A diet composed of a good quality lory food such as that produced by Lory Life or Nekton accompanied by a variety of fresh fruits and vegetables and plenty of fresh water should keep your bird happy and healthy.
+A diet composed of a good quality lory food accompanied by a variety of fresh fruits and vegetables and plenty of fresh water should keep your bird happy and healthy.
 Lory droppings will be a bit runny but with a little creativity and imagination this can be easily managed.
 Plastic mats used under office chairs can easily and inexpensively protect the carpet.
 Sheets of shower board or plastic shower curtains can protect the walls while offering a surface easy to clean.
 Acrylic cages or panels fastened to the outside of the cage can also be effective in keeping the mess to a minimum.
 When kept as companion birds, rainbow lories can become fair to moderate talkers as well as become accomplished at mimicking the various other sounds that occur in their environment.

 In the wild, rainbow lories move about the lowland trees, acrobatically going about their daily business of gathering food and being noisy.
 In captivity they are no less energetic, often requiring a cage larger than necessary for other parrots of comparable size.
 These birds utilize every inch of their cage, from top to bottom not just the levels on which they find perches.
 They not only enjoy hanging toys but also derive great pleasure from the ones that are loose on the bottom of the cage.
 They can spend hours flinging these loose toys around the cage, constantly rearranging them.
 A bath bowl is a welcome treat for the lory.
 They enjoy bathing as well as dunking all their toys in the water.
 Bath time can be one of the loudest and most exciting parts of a lory’s day.